 - Transition Care Support – Provide necessities for victims of abuse that have been denied these items or do not currently have access to them either in their home or because they can not safely return to their home.
 This includes overnight bags for men, women or children (includes toiletries), diaper bags (diapers, wipes, changing pad, bottle, formula, etc), school supplies for children, new winter coats, hats, gloves, and baby blankets and more.

-- Weekly food supplies Provided to victims of domestic violence and their children who seek the services of the FJC. – ‘Hungry children’ was the number one reason for a victim of domestic violence to prematurely leave the FJC after coming for help.
+- Nourish Hope – Provides food and water to victims of domestic violence and their children while seeking services at the FJC which often takes many hours.. – ‘Hungry children’ was the number one reason for a victim of domestic violence to prematurely leave the FJC after coming for help.

 1 in 10 Maryland teens experience physical and/or sexual abuse in a dating relationship.